opensouls/soul-engine/README.md

 ## 👏 Contributing

-If this project is exciting to you, check out the issues, open a pull request, or simply hangout in the [Social AGI Discord](https://discord.gg/BRhXTSmuMB)!
+If this project is exciting to you, check out the issues, open a pull request, or simply hangout in the [OPEN SOULS Discord](https://discord.gg/BRhXTSmuMB).

-On the roadmap at a high level are:

-- Minimal API surfaces for designing AI cognition
-- New techniques to specify personality
-- Ways to design the conversations that constitute an identity
-- Coherent theory of mind behind AI cognition
-- Ways to test and debug AI souls
+We'd love to see more contributed `/community` cognitive functions, and is the easiest place to make a contribution!